Optimization over Geodesics for Exact Principal Geodesic Analysis: Introduction

+The paper presents two main contributions: (1) how numerical integration of Jacobi fields and second order derivatives can be used to solve optimization problems over geodesics; and (2) how the approach allows numerical computation of exact PGA.
+In addition, we use the computed Jacobi fields to numerically approximate geometric properties such as sectional curvatures.
+After a brief discussion of the geometric background, explicit differential equations for computing Jacobi fields and second derivatives of geodesic families are presented in Section~\ref{sec:differentials}.
+The actual derivations are performed in the appendices due to their notational complexity.
+In Section~\ref{sec:pga}, the exact PGA algorithm is developed.
+We end the paper with experiments that illustrate the effect of curvature on the non-linear statistical method and with estimation of sectional curvatures and injectivity radii bounds.

 The importance of curvature computations is noted in \cite{huckemann_intrinsic_2010}, which lists the ability to compute sectional curvature as a high importance open problem.
-The result of \ref{obj:3} can be seen as a partial solution to this problem; we are indeed able to numerically compute the sectional curvature, although for the anomalous shape-spaces \cite{kendall_shape_1984} used in \cite{huckemann_intrinsic_2010} no parametrization or implicit representation is directly available, and hence the methods presented here do not apply.
+The paper presents a partial solution to this problem: we discuss how sectional curvatures can be determined numerically when either a parametrization or implicit representation is available.

-In the experiments \ref{obj:4}, we evaluate how the difference between the methods vary as we increase the curvature of the manifold.
-This experiment, which to the best of our knowledge has not been made before, is made possible by the generality of the algorithms of \ref{obj:1}, which frees us from previous restrictions to specific manifolds such as $SO(3)$ \cite{said_exact_2007} or anomalous shape-spaces \cite{huckemann_intrinsic_2010}.
+In the experiments, we evaluate how the differences between the exact and linearized PGA depend on the curvature of the manifold.
+This experiment, which to the best of our knowledge has not been made before, is made possible by the generality of the optimization approach that makes the algorithm applicable to a wide range of manifolds with varying curvature.

-The paper will start by a brief discussion of the required notation and geometry in section~\ref{sec:geom-notation}.
-We will touch upon the definition of PGA and how curvature and injectivity radius bounds relate to Jacobi fields.
-The reader already familiar with Riemannian geometry may wish to skip parts of this section.
-In section~\ref{sec:differentials}, we present IVPs for the differential of the exponential map and Jacobi fields and for the second derivative of the exponential map.
-The actual derivations are lengthy and are, therefore, covered in the appendices.
-Following this, in section~\ref{sec:pga}, we develop the exact PGA algorithm.
-We end the paper with experiments in section~\ref{sec:experiments} and concluding remarks.